By Johanna Burani, MS, RD, CDE | June 28, 2011 2:25 pm

 If you don’t know the cause for numbers that are out of your goal range, you might have a thought along these lines: “The meal plan the dietitian gave me worked so well last year.
 I haven’t changed anything, but my numbers after my meals keep getting higher.
 I’m going to mention this to the doctor next week when I see him.”

 There may be times when you become frustrated with your body because you see different results after eating the same meal, taking the same dose of medicine, and engaging in the same activities as you usually do.
 Why does this happen?
 We don’t know for sure.
 The body doesn’t always perform in exactly the same way every day.
 Also, the blood glucose meters used for home testing are not 100% accurate, so you may see some variation in your readings because of that, as well.
 For these reasons, it is best to look for trends or patterns in your blood glucose numbers rather than focus on isolated numbers.
 If your results are somewhat different but still in your target range, you need not be concerned.
 However, if your results are significantly different under the same conditions, check your monitoring technique.
-(See “Good Monitoring Technique” for details.)
+(See “Good Blood Glucose Monitoring Technique” for details.)
 If you find no problems with your method of monitoring, and there are no unusual stresses on your body that might affect your results (such as sickness or lack of sleep), discuss your varying results with your diabetes educator.

 So, what benefits does blood glucose self-monitoring offer you?
 Here is a list of some of them: